 Student & Programmatic Support

 A full-time Associate Director assists students throughout their studies at Cornell.
-Students receive help with career exploration, such as opportunities to job shadow; information about graduate and professional school pre-requisites; and assistance in obtaining research experience and high profile internship placements.
-The Dimensions faculty director and a Health Professions Committee provide additional guidance.
+Students receive help with career exploration, such as opportunities to job shadow, information about graduate and professional school prerequisites, assistance in obtaining research experience and high profile internship placements, and more.
+The Dimensions faculty director and the Health Professions Committee provide additional guidance.